 They want to change the election laws in the hours and minutes and days leading into the election.

-And it should be done uh a a fair way that we guarantee a free and fair election where everybody everybody's single vote is verified and counted.
+Now, the time to do that is after an election, and it should be done a fair way that we guarantee a free and fair election where everybody's single vote is verified and counted.

 To get into a DNC convention, I need a photo ID.